PDXIII/pdxiii.github.io/_posts/2016-05-02-Custom-Tab-View.md

 ### The List View

 The list view is represented by a classic table.
-In your briefing you asked for thumbnail images in the list view.
+In in the briefing I was asked for thumbnail images in the list view.
 I could have done that, but in my opinion it isn’t suitable in this context (I mean what would a thumbnail of an excel file look like?) and I found it more challenging to pick a matching file icon for the particular file type.
 So, you see an icon, the name and the size for each file in a row.

 ### The Tile View